Public assistance West Virginia.

 Free vaccines can be provided to your child by the West Virginia Division of Immunization Services.
 The program known as Vaccines For Children ("VFC") provides shots and vaccines to qualified children including those without health insurance coverage.
 Children enrolled in public health care programs such as Medicaid can also receive immunizations for free too.

 West Virginia Supplemental Nutrition Assistance Program (SNAP), better known as food stamps, is also managed by the WV DHHR.
 The SNAP program provides monthly cash benefits and vouchers to help eligible low income households buy the food and groceries they need.
 Some factors that will be looked at when determining eligibility include household income, assets, number of family members, and some household expenses.
 Case management and counseling from social workers can also be offered alongside with the vouchers.

 Subsidies for child care - Federal government grants are used to provide financial assistance to low income families.
 The funds can help them offset a portion of their day care expenses.
 West Virginia relies heavily on public funds to keep this program going, so the number of parents that can be assisted is limited.
-Read West Virginia child care assistance.
+Read more on West Virginia free child care assistance.

 Electronic Benefit Transfer, or EBT, operates in West Virginia and it will provide recipients of the public assistance programs with the aid they qualify for.
 For example, funds and vouchers from the Supplemental Nutrition Assistance Program (SNAP), Diversionary Cash Assistance, WV WORKS, and the Child Support Incentive are all distributed using the card.